aeternity/protocol/consensus/consensus.md

 ### Accounts

+Each account holds a balance, and can be of any one of the following types.

+#### Basic (or plain old) account

+The address is a public key.
+It has an increasing nonce.
+It authorizes a transaction by signing it.

+For the actual wire format please consult the [serialisation](/serializations.md) document.

+#### Account associated to a contract

+Please refer to the [dedicated document](/contracts/contract_state_tree.md).

+#### Generic account

+Please refer to the [dedicated document](/generalized_accounts/generalized_accounts.md).

+Available from the Fortuna consensus protocol version.

 ### P2P network

 The peer-to-peer network is not part of the consensus and will be described in a separate document.